 Rates & other FAQs

-• How do I schedule:
+How do I schedule:

 I like to meet with all potential clients for a free 20 minute consult to check fit and answer your questions.

 Once you’re an established client, you’ll have access to your patient portal and can schedule appointments.
-I do try to keep appointment times and frequency consistent, so that I can provide consistent care, and you know what to predict with me.
+I do try to keep appointment times and frequency consistent, so that I can provide good care, and you know what to predict with me.

-• My full cash rate per session is $160.00.
+My full cash rate per session is $175.00.
 If you are able to pay this, you help me offer more sliding scale and some insurance slots.

-Insurance: I accept clients with OHP CareOregon and OHP Trillium Community Health Plan.
-I am credentialed to take Aetna, Cigna and Optum insurance through Alma.
 I am also able to provide you a superbill as an out-of-network provider with other insurance providers.
 If you’d like to utilize your out-of-network benefits, it is your responsibility to understand what your out-of-network benefits are.

 Payments: I accept all major credit/debit cards and HSA/FSA cards.
 Payment is due at the time of service & your card will automatically be charged after your session.

-I do not work with children under 14, I do work with teenagers and college students.
+I do not work with children under 14.
+I do work with teenagers and college students.

 I do not work with romantic partners (couples, triads, etc.) anymore.
 I will work with roommates, adult siblings and adult children and their parents.

-• Are sessions in person or telehealth?
+Are sessions in person or telehealth?

 I run a telehealth-only practice for the foreseeable future.
 I use SimplePractice, a HIPAA-compliant service, for video links.
 If the technology flakes out on us, I have an alternative plan and will communicate that with you in our intake session.